 The aim of the Internationalization Seed Grant program is to provide grants that improve the range of international partnerships at NC State and foster meaningful, collaborative, global scholarship and engagement.
 Proposals are reviewed by the Committee on International Programs (CIP).

-Strategic and intentional collaborations that lead to the development of joint research proposals, student mobility programs, adjunct appointments and scholarly activities are encouraged.
-The maximum award, not including any cost sharing funds from the domestic and international partners, is $5000.
+Strategic and deliberate collaborations that lead to the development of joint research proposals, student mobility programs, adjunct appointments and scholarly activities are encouraged.
+The maximum award, not including cost sharing funds from domestic and international partners, is $5000.

 2017-2018 Funded Proposals

 - Craig Brookins, College of Humanities and Social Sciences

 Craig Friend, College of Humanities and Social Sciences

 “The Indaba/University of the Bahamas – NC State University Education and Research Exchange”

 “Develop Long Term Collaborations in Education and Research with Aix-Marceille University of France”

 “A Climate Change “Hot Spot” in a Hot Moment”